-Dashboards and User Experience
+Personal Capital vs Mint: Dashboards and User Experience

 What I like about Mint’s dashboard is that it’s customizable – you can choose the order in which the features show to best suit your needs.

-That said, I personally think Personal Capital still offers a smoother user experience.
+That said, I think Personal Capital still offers a smoother user experience.
 The graphs and charts are easier to digest – and the whole experience is just less bumpy.

 Mint will also automatically notify you if you have an upcoming bill, allowing you even to link recurring online and offline bills.